-Depending on the distance between rides, the area in which you drive, and the number of hours you work, there can be a good deal of downtime between rides.
-Be strategic and either plan activities or errands to do during a slow time, or plan to work when and where it’s busy.
+Depending on the distance between rides, the area in which you drive, and the number of hours you drive, there can be a good deal of downtime between rides.
+Be strategic and either plan activities or errands to do during a slow time, or plan to drive when and where it’s busy.

-4. In most cases, you’ll need to have a quick vehicle inspection performed by a certified Uber inspection agent.
+- In most cases, you’ll need to have a quick vehicle inspection performed by a certified inspection agent.
 Uber will help you find a nearby inspection center location.
 Bring your license, registration, and insurance card with you on your visit.

-6. Upload your other documents (drivers license, vehicle registration and proof of insurance).
+- Upload your other documents (driver's license, vehicle registration and proof of insurance).
 If you’re using the app, you’ll be able to take photos of these documents.

-9. As long as your documents are approved and your background check is successful, you’ll receive a welcome kit in the mail from Uber in a few days (if there’s high demand, it could take up to two weeks).
+- Once you complete the activation process, you’ll receive a welcome kit in the mail from Uber.
 This kit will include all of the information you need to start driving, including an Uber decal for your windshield.

 How to become a Lyft driver (step-by-step)